-- The problem now reduces to computing the turbulent eddy viscosity μ_T in the momentum equation. - This is the closure problem in turbulence modeling.
+- The problem now reduces to computing the turbulent eddy viscosity $\mu_T$ in the momentum equation. - The turbulence eddy viscosity is an artificial quantity (non-physical) derived from the turbulence model. - This is the closure problem in turbulence modeling.

 - The turbulent eddy viscosity can be computed using turbulence models. - There are many models, each having different requirements and limitations.
-We will talk more about models later. - For example, we can compute the turbulent eddy viscosity using the $k-\omega$ turbulence model, which reads as follows,
+We will talk more about models later. - For example, we can compute the turbulent eddy viscosity using the $k-\omega$ turbulence model\, which reads as follows,